-Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.
+Behaviours linked to issues such as drug taking, alcohol abuse, unexplainable and/or persistent absences from education and sexting (also known as youth-produced sexual imagery [YPSI]) put children in danger.

 Imbalance of Power

 An individual or group taking advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity is of itself abusive.
 Both Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE) are both examples of this.